California State Police

-Etymology

-Unlike 48 other states, the title used by the California State Police was always "Police Officer" unlike the CHP who used "Traffic Officer" and never "trooper".
-The official shoulder patch was: a green shield w/ gold borders, the words (gold lettering) "CALIFORNIA STATE POLICE" on top, the State Capitol building's dome and the state flag prominently featured against a 7-point star badge.
-At the bottom of the patch was a ribbon panel that had gold lettering with the words "Dedicated to Service."

 History

-The agency traces to 1853 when the state legislature authorized a law enforcement body called the California State Rangers.
-The Rangers' mission was to capture the notorious gang leader Joaquin Murrieta.
-Joaquin Murrieta was captured, shot, killed and beheaded by Capt.
-Harry Love at the Arroyo Cantua.
-The California State Rangers were then disbanded years later.
-On March 15, 1887, the California State Legislature authorized a law enforcement body with Captain Harry Love and one other ranger, as its sole members to protect the State Capitol and grounds.
-They were paid $100.00 monthly and grew to a force of 12 officers.
+The agency traces to 1853, when the California State Legislature authorized a law enforcement body called the California Rangers, their primary objective being to capture notorious gang leader Joaquin Murrieta.
+Following his arrest and execution, however, the rangers were disbanded.
+On March 15, 1887, the California State Legislature authorized a law enforcement body with former leader of the Rangers, Captain Harry Love, and one other ranger, as its sole members to protect the State Capitol and grounds.
+They were paid $100 monthly and grew to a force of 12 officers.
 In 1911 the legislature approved more positions, uniforms, and defined the department giving it the official name of, "California State Capitol Police".
-Eventually as the department grew to approximately 400 personnel and its duties expanded, the word "Capitol" was dropped from the agency's name.
+Eventually, as the department grew to approximately 400 personnel and its duties expanded, the word "Capitol" was dropped from the agency's name.